FarzinShoja/parkingmaster/README.md

 4. Cengiz Gunay

 # Features
-•	Allows the user to view the data log of every student and vehicle
+•	Allows the user to view the data log of every student and vehicle</br>
-•	Create a new student and/or vehicle to the data log
+•	Create a new student and/or vehicle to the data log</br>
-•	Update and Delete student info
+•	Update and Delete student info</br>
 •	Update and Delete Vehicle info

 # Other Comunication Tools